Nurturing Mind, Body, and Spirit for over 100 years

 St John’s Catholic school is accredited by the Arkansas Nonpublic School Accrediting Association (ANSAA).
 In addition to ANSAA, St. John’s school and its staff are members of the National Catholic Education Association as well as the Mercy Elementary Education Network.

-Today, the SJS staff includes ten full-time teachers, five part-time teachers, two priests who teach in the school, one Assistant Principal and the Principal.
+Today, the SJS staff includes ten full-time teachers, five part-time teachers, one priest who teach in the school, and the Principal.
 May God continue to support our educational ministry as St. John’s School embraces its 110th year of Catholic Education here in Hot Springs.

 St. John’s Catholic School School Board

 Each Catholic school in the Diocese of Little Rock will have a consultative school board in accordance with the policies and regulations adopted by the Diocesan Board of Education and approved by the Bishop.

 Unlike a public school board, the Catholic school board is not autonomous.
 According to the code of Canon Law, all parish boards are consultative.
 Actions of the board become effective only upon the approval of the pastor.
 Parents of other faith traditions may be board members, but since the main purpose of the board is to assist the pastor and principal in providing quality Catholic education, the majority of board members are to be practicing Catholics.
 To be a school board member is more than just a commitment, and is distinctly different from a political appointment.
 It is to contribute one’s talents, wisdom, experience, faith life, and good will to the mission of the school.
 Individual board members exercise no official consultative role outside the board meeting.
 Individual complaints are not the responsibility of board members and should not be discussed at board meetings.

 (Excerpt from the Catholic Schools Policy Manual for the Diocese of Little Rock)